|

 Friday, April 09, 2004

-permalink Promotional Ideas
+Promotional Ideas

 I was tapped by my boss to take a break from web coding to develop a series of small-space ads (also known as banners and buttons) to tell potential advertisers how easily and affordable it is to accomplish all sorts of things (such as yard sales) through the Pennysaver classifieds.
 Believing in the old advertising philosophy that 'often times simplicity says it best', I kept all the designs clean and minimalistic.
 I also shied away from flash, opting to use GIF animations, again for its simplicity and smaller bandwidth footprint.